If you receive a "Site Not Secure" error message when accessing a Product or Page refer to this guide to ensure that your site is secure.

 What is the difference between HTTP and HTTPS?

 In short, HTTPS is HTTP encrypted.
 The S in HTTPS stands for "secure."
-HTTPS uses an encryption protocol known as Secure Sockets Layer (SSL) to encrypt HTTP requests and responses.
+HTTPS uses an encryption protocol known as a Secure Sockets Layer (SSL) to encrypt HTTP requests and responses.
 As a result, HTTPS is more secure than HTTP.

 To determine if your site is using HTTP or HTTPS: